 The AARP Livable Communities team is part of the Programs division of AARP Community, State and National Affairs.
-We work with experts, communities and AARP state offices nationwide to educate local leaders, policy makers, planners and citizen activists about ways neighborhoods, towns, counties and cities can be more livable for people of all ages.
-The AARP Livable Communities team also works closely with members of the AARP Public Policy Institute.
+We work with experts, communities and AARP state offices nationwide to educate local leaders, policy makers, planners and citizen activists about making neighborhoods, towns, counties and cities more livable for people of all ages.
+The AARP Livable Communities team works closely with members of the AARP Public Policy Institute.
 To contact AARP Livable Communities, email us at email@example.com.
 Follow us on Twitter @AARPLivable.

 Jean C. Setzfand, Senior Vice President

 As the senior vice president of AARP Programs, Jean leads a team that produces interactive educational programming designed to address the health, wealth and personal enrichment concerns of consumers age 50 and older.
 Additionally, AARP Programs drives towns, counties and cities to be more livable for people of all ages through educational resources and engagement aimed at local leaders, policy makers, planners and citizen activists.

 Jean comes to the AARP Livable Communities initiative after several years of leading AARP local engagement work in dozens of municipalities nationwide.
 In addition to her work at AARP, Jean serves on the Securities and Exchange Commission's (SEC) Investor Advisory Committee and the Advisory Committee on Seniors for the North American Securities Administrators Association (NASAA).